 As a reminder of why change management during IT projects is crucial: one of the key areas where we have seen IT development projects fail is in the implementation phase.
-Using an agile change management methodology with IT/software projects helps organizations achieve successful implementation and achievement of the expected project benefits (or often more than expected).
+Using an agile change management methodology with IT/software projects helps organisations achieve successful implementation and achievement of the expected project benefits (or often more than expected).

 The agile environment lends itself to an ongoing change management approach during development projects

 For the Change Management Practitioner, incorporating an agile Change Management framework into a more traditional, waterfall, software development approach feels logical.

 Upfront you undertake your initial legacy assessment, understand the scope of change the project will bring, understand your people risks (and plan actions to mitigate them), and plan in appropriate change management, training and communication activities through the life of the project.
 Perhaps stated a little simply, but you understand the concept.

 With an agile project management development lifecycle then the approach to change management also needs to become more agile and incorporate agile Change Management processes.
 In fact, the dynamics of an agile project allows the change management role to become an integral member of the project team, rather than a resource that is called upon when training or communication needs to take place.

 Put simply, agile project management takes a risk reduction approach to software development.
 In today’s fast-paced environment we are used to business needs changing quite rapidly.
-Agile Change Management supports, and enhances, the risk reduction approach by identifying and reducing Organizational Change Management, or people, risks.
+Agile Change Management supports, and enhances, the risk reduction approach by identifying and reducing Organisational Change Management, or people, risks.

 Agile development allows a project to cope with changes in business needs and requirements by taking bite-sized chunks of work (normally time-boxed so that the sprint, or iteration, can be developed and deployed within a set period of time) and working through the entire development lifecycle: requirements-design-development-testing-deployment, for each iteration.